Should you travel to India in the midst of the Govt crisis? What you need to know before you go

 At the onset of the epidemic the country quickly closed its borders, banning all international flights scheduled for March 2020.

-Travel is still restricted, however, and is now permitted for travelers from Europe, Africa and South America on other visas and from other destinations.
+Tourism is still restricted, however, and is now permitted for travelers on other visas from Europe, Africa and South America, as well as travelers from other places who meet strict criteria.

 Current air restrictions